Annual Report to Parliament on the Administration of the Access to Information Act 2012-2013

 6. Informal requests

-During the reporting period, three requests were treated informally.
+During the reporting period, no requests were treated informally.

 The ATIP Office considers informal any requests that are for material already released in response to previous access to information requests, as well as documents that are already available to the public.